beneboeck/wireless-chan-mod4ml/README.md

  <b> Requirements </b><br>

 To be able to run these scripts you need the quadriga_src code in `scenario_level_data/QuaDRiGa`.
 Note that we already uploaded the source code of QuaDRiGa with its license included (Version 2021.07.12_v2.6.1-0).
 You can download the source code also <a href="https://quadriga-channel-model.de/">here</a>.
+Next to standard python packages you also require the `h5py` package.

+ <b> Comment </b><br>

+ Note that the generation of 50000 or more samples can take quite some time.
+We have executed the code on a regular CPU and it took about a day for each dataset to get generated.

+## Applying Signal Processing to the Datasets

+## Toy Examples

 ## Requirements